Thank you for volunteering to coach CSA Developmental Soccer

 What do we expect of you on game days?

 - During games its common for the coach to want to dictate almost every aspect of the game.

 - What has been found is that in the long run players benefit from less instruction and the process of them figuring It out by themselves is greatly beneficial.

 - Quite clearly almost all age groups need some form of instruction, whether its positionally or to even make them pay attention.
 But what we ask is that (as best as possible) we leave it up to the players.

 - This makes it more fun for the players and as mentioned helps their development.

-- Feel free to reach out to Ross Marsden our Director of Coaching at any point during the season for any assistance with coaching.
+- Feel free to reach out to Chris Moore our Director of Coaching at any point during the season for any assistance with coaching.

-- Whether you’re stuck with a session idea or want to advance your knowledge on a certain topic, Ross is here to help.
+- Whether you’re stuck with a session idea or want to advance your knowledge on a certain topic, Chris is here to help.